Link Search Menu Expand Document

 score uses FFMPEG for its audio needs.

 It should support most codecs and formats listed at this page.
-Every standard format (AIFF, MP3, OGG Vorbis, FLAC, etc) should be supported without issues.
+Every standard format (WAV, W64, AIFF, MP3, OGG Vorbis, FLAC, etc.) are supported without issues.

 score handles WAV files in a specific way, through the dr_wav library, to allow for memory-mapping the data for large files.